 The results reflect what European countries have known for decades.
 As youth in British Columbia gain access to better sexual health education, the average age of first intercourse has risen; the percentage of youth using condoms at the time of last intercourse has grown; the use of hormonal birth control has increased; and adolescent pregnancy rates have decreased.
 One of the superstitions about sexuality is that the more we talk about it with kids, the more they will do it.
 The opposite is true: the more kids know, the more they put off having sex until they feel ready.
 And when they do engage, they tend to do so more safely, and with greater sexual self-esteem.

 I invite you to check out my social media if you want to learn more about issues pertaining to sexual and mental health (links at the bottom of this page).
-Every week or so I publish original content on issues that I’m either exploring professionally, or that I hear coming up in counselling sessions.
+Every few days i publish original content on issues that i’m either exploring professionally, or that i hear coming up in counselling sessions.